First Rikers Island inmate dies after testing positive for coronavirus

 An inmate housed at New York City's Rikers Island died after contracting coronavirus, his legal team announced Monday.
 Michael Tyson, a 53-year-old with underlying health conditions, was being held at Rikers over an alleged parole violation, according to the Legal Aid Society.

-In a statement Monday, the organization called on Governor Andrew Cuomo to use his executive authority to release vulnerable inmates across New York.
-"It is time for the Governor to employ the full breadth of those powers and to act without delay to avoid further catastrophe," the statement said.
+The Legal Aid Society on Monday called on Governor Andrew Cuomo to use his executive authority to release vulnerable inmates across New York.
+"It is time for the governor to employ the full breadth of those powers and to act without delay to avoid further catastrophe," the statement said.

 New York City Mayor Bill de Blasio on Sunday said more than 1,000 inmates have been released in response to the pandemic.
 "That obviously means for correctional health, they're dealing with fewer inmates," de Blasio told reporters.
 "There's more opportunity to socially distance.
 There's more opportunity to treat people and isolate those who need isolating."